henrikfroehling/Trakt.NET/docs/docs/references/modules.md

 Access this module via [`TraktClient.Networks`](xref:TraktNet.TraktClient.Networks).

+## Notes

+This module contains all methods, that are described in the [Trakt API Notes section](https://trakt.docs.apiary.io/#reference/notes).

+Access this module via [`TraktClient.Notes`](xref:TraktNet.TraktClient.Notes).

 ## People

 This module contains all methods, that are described in the [Trakt API People section](https://trakt.docs.apiary.io/#reference/people).